emilyjspencer/Notes/data_visualization/README.md

 ### Rendering shapes with SVG

-Adding a rect shap to the svg, with a width of 25, height of 100, x and y coordinates both 0
+Adding a rect shape to the svg, with a width of 25, height of 100, x and y coordinates both 0

 ```html
 <body>